-The console application contains no graphical user interface and works only from the command line.
+The utility contains no graphical user interface and works only from the command line.

-The program handles various command line parameters to be able to read text aloud or save as an audio file.
+The application handles various command line parameters to be able to read text aloud or save as an audio file.

 Text Extract Utility: Download ( KB)

 The program allows to extract text from the various types of files.
 The extracted text can be combined into one file or/and split into few files.
 The utility works from the command line, without displaying any user interface.

 * Balabolka is a Russian word, it can be translated as "chatterer".